Lena Waithe ’06

 Actress.
 Writer.
 Superstar.

 With a historic Emmy win and a Showtime series, Lena Waithe is taking over television.
+TIME named her among the 100 most influential people of 2018.

 No one is making huge career moves quite like Television alum Lena Waithe ’06.
 At the 2017 Emmy Awards, Waithe became the first African-American woman to win an Emmy for outstanding writing in a comedy series (Master of None, “Thanksgiving”).
 Later that year, Out Magazine named Waithe the Out100: Artist of the Year, an honor that celebrates extraordinary LGBTQ+ figures in American society.
+TIME named her among the 100 most influential people of 2018.

 “The things that make us different,” said Waithe at the 2017 Emmys, “those are our superpowers.”